Handley Page Type O

 The Handley Page Type O was a biplane bomber used by Britain during the First World War.
-When built, the Type O was the largest aircraft that had been built in the UK and one of the largest in the world.
+When built, the Type O was one of the largest aircraft in the world.
 There were two main variants, the Handley Page O/100 (H.P.11) and the Handley Page O/400 (H.P.12).

 The aircraft were used in France for tactical night attacks on targets in German-occupied France and Belgium and for strategic bombing of industrial and transport targets in the Rhineland.
 Some aircraft were temporarily diverted to anti-submarine reconnaissance and bombing in the Tees estuary in 1917 and two aircraft operated in the eastern Mediterranean.
 The Type O made such an impression that for many years after the war any large aircraft in Britain was referred to as a "Handley Page", even getting a dictionary entry.

 Design

 Design work began shortly after the start of the First World War following meetings between Captain Murray Sueter, the director of the Air Department of the Royal Navy, and Frederick Handley Page.
 Sueter requested "a bloody paralyser of an aircraft" for long-range bombing.
 The phrase was originated by Commander Charles Rumney Samson, who had recently returned from the front.
 Coastal patrol adaptations of the abortive Handley Page L/200, M/200 and MS/200 designs were initially discussed but Sueter's technical advisor favoured a large seaplane for coastal patrol and dockyard defence that would also be capable of bombing the German High Seas Fleet at its base in Kiel.
 The AD Seaplane Type 1000 prototype had already been commissioned from J. Samuel White & Co. of Cowes.